409H/2022.409h.github.io-content/src/projects/ens-timekeepers-community-twitter-account.md

 I'm excited to see where the community takes the bot (and how soon it gets suspended 😂).

+The flow of the application is as follows:

+* User connects their Web3 wallet (via MetaMask or WalletConnect)
+* User identifies their #TimeKeepers ENS name
+* User crafts a tweet to send
+* User signs a message with their #TimeKeepers ENS name and tweet message
+* Once the cryptographically signed message is verified, the tweet is tweeted on [@EnsTimeKeepers](https://twitter.com/EnsTimeKeepers)

+(Note; on every tweet it will identify who's tweeted it by adding "Tweeted by 99h99.eth" as the final line)

 ### 👉 [Go to the App](/projects/ens-time-keepers)